MrTwinkleSharma/Python-Flip-and-Match/README.md

 2. Now as all the Games this will also have a game loop which will continue as condition described and stops when user explicitly did something to stop it. so this loop will have a logic to take user input and react differently on that input to update the game state and display

+3. After this we'll create a game configuration just to set the variables